publiccodenet/blog/_posts/2020-12-09-how-to-start-a-standard-compliant-repository.md

 date: 2020-12-09
 author: Jan Ainali
 type: blogpost
-excerpt: A step by step guide to make things right right from the start
+excerpt: A step by step guide to make things right, right from the start
 categories:
   - News
 ---